 Keto French Toast

-A classic breakfast favorite, keto french toast tastes just like the original but it is low carb, nut-free and only 237 calories.
-It’s perfect for a lazy weekend morning.
+A classic breakfast favorite that tastes just like the original but is low-carb, nut-free and only 237 calories.
+Perfect for a lazy weekend morning.

-This recipe for keto french toast starts by making an egg loaf.
-Egg loaf is a low carb version of a quick bread with hints of cinnamon and vanilla.
-Since this low carb bread is made up of primarily eggs it makes the ideal keto toast for making this sweet breakfast classic.
-Since you make a loaf of keto bread first, this recipe is ideal for meal prep!
+This recipe starts by making an egg loaf.
+Egg loaf is a quick bread with hints of cinnamon and vanilla.
+Since the bread is made up of primarily eggs, it’s the ideal base for this sweet breakfast classic.
+Since you make a loaf of bread first, this recipe is ideal for meal prep!

 Close up of syrup drizzled over fried french toast that is topped with whipped cream.

-Cut out thick slices from a baked egg loaf and fry the keto bread slice in butter in a skillet.
-This creates a crisp, golden brown crust on the sides of the bread.
+Cut out thick slices from a baked egg loaf and fry each slice in butter in a skillet.
+This creates a crisp, golden brown crust on both sides.
 The result is french toast that’s only 2.8 grams net carbs per slice!
-Now all you need is to pour on the sugar free maple syrup and maybe add a dollop of whipped cream.
-It’s an iconic low carb breakfast that will surely make your morning brighter and your family happy.
-Although I can’t guarantee they will stay that way!
+Pour on some sugar free maple syrup and add a dollop of whipped cream.
+It’ll make your morning brighter and your family happy.
+Although I can’t guarantee they’ll stay that way!

 Another fun option for the kids is to make French toast sticks.
 Cut into thinner slices and dip in syrup.
-The kids will take joy in playing with their food with not having to use a fork.
-These keto french toast sticks make a fun on-the-go breakfast too.
+The kids love playing with their food and not having to use a fork.
+They make a fun on-the-go breakfast too.
 Just bring the wet wipes if the sticky syrup gets on your fingers!

-• Low carb ingredients – Instead of using traditional slices of bread or texas toast, this keto french toast recipe starts with making simple quick bread using keto ingredients like coconut flour, cream cheese, egg and butter.
-After it’s baked, the keto bread is sliced and fried in a buttered skillet similar to traditional french toast.
+• Low carb ingredients – Instead of traditional bread or texas toast, this recipe starts with a simple quick bread using coconut flour, cream cheese, egg and butter.
+After it’s baked, the bread is sliced and fried in a buttered skillet just like traditional french toast.

-• Gluten free – Many people on a keto diet are trying to avoid gluten.
-So using store bought sliced keto bread is usually not an option if you are gluten-free.
-This recipe is gluten free since no wheat flours are used.
+• Gluten free – Many people are also trying to avoid gluten.
+Store bought bread often isn’t an option if you are gluten-free.
+This recipe is gluten-free since no wheat flours are used.

-• Less than 3 carbs – Each keto french toast slice is only 2.8 grams net carbs.
+• Less than 3 carbs – Each slice is only 2.8 grams net carbs.

 KetoFocus fans trust this recipe!!